The Lay Apostolate of Jesus Christ the Returning King

 As lay apostles, participation in a lay apostle prayer group is one of the spiritual practices we agree to observe.
 The prayer group provides a chance to connect with other lay apostles, come together in prayer, and reflect on the Monthly Messages and their deeper, more personal meanings.
 There are many prayer groups taking place around the world, and while it may seem intimidating to join a new group, we believe that there are enough groups currently meeting that you have the opportunity to try a few until you find your best fit.

 While it is better to attend in person, speakerphone or Skype may also be an option for people who do not reside near an active group or who are unable to travel.
 If you need a prayer group speaking a language other than English, you can be connected to those groups as well.
 Contact individual group leaders or Direction for Our Times for more information, and if there is no appropriate group for you yet, please consider beginning your own.
 Let Direction for Our Times staff know you are interested in meeting a particular need through your group.
-To join a prayer group, click here.
+To join a prayer group near you, click here.
 If you are interested in starting a prayer group, click here.

 If you hope to begin your own group, we offer some suggestions for organization and structure.
 Your group can take place at a member’s home or, with permission, at your church or parish building.
 Having an icon of Jesus the Returning King will provide a visual focus and grace for the group.
 Copies of this icon can be obtained on the Direction for Our Times website or by contacting a Direction for Our Times office.
 Recognizing that participants may have to travel or modify their schedules to attend regularly, a best practice is to try to hold your meeting on the same day each month when possible (for example, the first Thursday of the month) to allow participants to plan accordingly.
 If the meeting takes place at a meal-time or participants need to travel to attend, it may be appropriate to have refreshments available before or after the structured prayer time, at your group’s discretion.